magenta-cuda/alt-w3tc-minify/README.md

-# Update of March 2020
+# Update of August 2020

-In January 2020 W3TC released a new version 0.13.0.
+In August 2020 W3TC released a new version 0.14.4.
 With respect to JavaScript minification my analysis is still valid.
 The problems found in the analysis have not been fixed.